pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

 # App Context API for JavaScript SDK

-App Context (formerly Objects v2) provides serverless storage for user and channel metadata, and membership associations.
-PubNub triggers events on metadata set, update, or removal.
-Setting the same data again doesn't trigger an event.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations.
+PubNub triggers events on set, update, or removal (re-setting the same data doesn't trigger events).
+Clients can receive these events in real time.

-##### Supported and recommended asynchronous patterns
-PubNub supports Callbacks, Promises, and Async/Await.
-Recommended: Async/Await with try...catch to handle errors.
+Supported async patterns: Callbacks, Promises, and Async/Await (recommended).
+Use try...catch to receive error status.

 ## User